RethikaKJegan/Skylark_BI_Agent/DECISION_LOG.md

-# Decision Log
+# Decision Log — Skylark BI Agent

 ## Completed Scope

-Built a minimal full-stack prototype for the Skylark BI Agent using Next.js App Router, TypeScript, Tailwind, Zod and Vitest.
-The app includes a responsive dashboard, chat flow, clarification handling, Monday.com GraphQL reads, pagination, normalization, deterministic metrics, Gemini planning with fallback, data-quality caveats, leadership updates, tests, README and environment documentation.
+I built a minimal full-stack prototype of the Skylark BI Agent using Next.js App Router, TypeScript, Tailwind CSS, Zod, Vitest, monday.com GraphQL and Gemini.

+The application includes:

+* A responsive ChatGPT-style conversational interface
+* Live read-only access to Deal Funnel and Work Order monday.com boards
+* Paginated board-data retrieval
+* Data normalisation and quality reporting
+* Gemini-based query planning
+* Deterministic metric calculations
+* Clarification handling for ambiguous questions
+* Rule-based fallback when Gemini is unavailable
+* KPI cards, tables, graphs and structured visualisations
+* Cross-board aggregate comparisons
+* Leadership-update generation
+* API, calculation, normalisation and secret-leakage tests
+* Vercel-compatible deployment
+* README and environment-configuration documentation

+## Key Assumptions

+* monday.com is the live source of truth.
+The application performs read-only GraphQL operations and does not create, update or delete board data.
+* The imported boards follow the supplied Deal Funnel and Work Order structures, although internal monday.com column IDs may differ.
+* Missing financial values represent unknown information and must not be treated as zero.
+* Monetary values are in INR.
+GST-inclusive and GST-exclusive fields must remain separate.
+* Masked deal names can repeat and therefore cannot be treated as unique cross-board identifiers.
+* Cross-board comparisons are performed at aggregate sector or compatible owner level.
+* Confirmed overdue work orders require a valid probable end date and a present non-completed execution status.
+* Records with missing probable end dates or execution statuses are reported separately.
+* Asia/Kolkata is used as the default business timezone.
+* A personal monday.com API token is acceptable for this assignment prototype.
+A production multi-user application would require OAuth.

 ## Tech Stack Choice

-Next.js App Router was chosen because the assignment needs a single deployable app with server-only credentials, API routes and a responsive UI.
-TypeScript keeps Monday records, query plans and metric calculations typed.
-Tailwind keeps the interface polished without adding a heavy component framework.
-Zod validates incoming chat requests and Gemini query plans before business logic runs.
-Vitest gives fast unit and integration tests for calculations, normalization, API failures and secret leakage.
+Next.js App Router was selected because the assignment requires a single deployable application with a responsive frontend, server-side API routes and protected credentials.

+TypeScript keeps monday.com records, query plans, metric results and visual response blocks typed.
+Tailwind CSS provides a polished responsive interface without introducing a heavy UI framework.
+Zod validates incoming chat requests and Gemini-generated query plans before business logic executes.
+Vitest provides fast unit and integration testing for calculations, normalisation, API failures and secret leakage.

+The application is deployable on Vercel without a separate backend service or database.

 ## Conversational Interface

-The UI is a ChatGPT-style business chat instead of a static dashboard.
-The user can ask repeated follow-up questions in one conversation.
-The browser may send full chat history, while the server compacts recent history before Gemini planning so long conversations do not fail request validation or expose credentials.
+The interface is structured as a business chat rather than a static dashboard.
+Users can ask questions, choose clarification options and continue with follow-up questions in the same conversation.

+Conversation context is included with chat requests and bounded server-side before being passed to Gemini.
+This preserves follow-up understanding while preventing unbounded request growth.
+API credentials remain server-only and are never included in conversation history.

+Responses are rendered according to the question and may contain explanatory text, KPI cards, graphs, tables, insights and relevant caveats.

 ## AI Interprets, Code Calculates

-Gemini is limited to translating conversational questions into a validated `QueryPlan`.
-Zod rejects malformed plans.
-Numeric totals, rates, grouping and overdue logic are calculated by deterministic TypeScript functions so answers remain auditable and do not depend on model arithmetic.
+Gemini is limited to translating conversational questions into a structured `QueryPlan`.
+The plan identifies the requested metric, filters, grouping, date scope and required clarification.

+Zod rejects malformed or unsupported plans.
+Numeric totals, percentages, grouping, ranking and overdue calculations are performed by deterministic TypeScript functions.

+This separation was chosen because language models are useful for interpreting flexible language but should not be trusted to calculate authoritative business totals.
+It keeps answers repeatable, testable and auditable.

+The configured runtime model is `gemini-3.1-flash-lite`, selected for low latency and suitability for structured query planning.

-## Monday GraphQL API
+## monday.com GraphQL API

-Monday.com GraphQL is the only production data source because the PRD requires live board data, free-tier compatibility and no database.
-The implementation fetches board columns and items server-side, pins the API version, uses `items_page(limit: 500)`, follows `next_items_page` cursors and retries temporary failures once.

-## Row-Level Joins Rejected

-Cross-board analysis is aggregate-only by normalized sector or owner.
-Masked deal names can repeat and create many-to-many matches, so exact row linkage would create false precision.
-When a question asks for specific deal-to-work-order conversion, the app should explain that a reliable shared unique identifier is missing.
+Direct monday.com GraphQL was selected instead of MCP because it provides explicit control over authentication, pagination, board schemas and server-side data retrieval while remaining simple to deploy on Vercel.

+The application:

+* Uses monday.com as the only production business-data source
+* Never hardcodes spreadsheet records into application code
+* Fetches board columns and items server-side
+* Pins the monday.com API version
+* Uses `items_page(limit: 500)`
+* Follows `next_items_page` cursors
+* Retries temporary failures once
+* Maps monday.com columns into normalized business fields
+* Caches successful board responses for up to 60 seconds

+The trade-off is tighter coupling to monday.com’s GraphQL schema compared with an MCP-based integration.

+## Cross-Board Analysis

+Exact row-level joins were rejected because masked deal names are repeated and can produce many-to-many matches.
+Joining on those names would create false precision and potentially incorrect conversion metrics.

+Cross-board analysis is therefore performed using normalized aggregate dimensions such as sector or compatible owner code.

+When a user requests an exact deal-to-work-order conversion that cannot be supported safely, the application explains that a reliable shared unique identifier is missing instead of inventing a relationship.

-## Missing Data Handling
+## Data Resilience

+The data contains missing values, inconsistent text, malformed imported rows and negative financial anomalies.

+The normalisation layer:

+* Trims whitespace
+* Normalizes text and status capitalisation
-Missing numeric values are never converted to zero.
-Blank strings, `N/A`, `NA`, `null` and `-` are treated as missing where appropriate.
-Invalid non-empty dates and numbers are counted as quality issues.
-Negative numbers are preserved and flagged as anomalies, especially receivables and backlog values.
+* Treats blank strings, `N/A`, `NA`, `null` and `-` as missing where appropriate
+* Parses numbers and dates safely
+* Counts invalid non-empty values as quality problems
+* Excludes malformed repeated-header rows from business calculations
+* Preserves negative numbers and reports them as anomalies
+* Keeps missing values distinct from zero
+* Reports data coverage and calculation caveats

+Results remain meaningful when data is incomplete, while the user is informed about excluded or uncertain records.

 ## Metric Definitions

-Open pipeline sums known masked deal values where status is `Open`; on-hold pipeline is separate.
-Win rate is `Won / (Won + Dead)`.
-Collection rate uses collected including GST over billed including GST.
-Positive receivables and unbilled backlog include only positive values.
-Overdue work orders use probable end date before today in the configured business timezone and non-completed execution status.
+* **Open pipeline:** Sum of known masked deal values where normalized Deal Status is `Open`.
+* **On-hold pipeline:** Calculated and reported separately from open pipeline.
+* **Win rate:** `Won / (Won + Dead)`.
+* **Collection rate:** Collected Amount Including GST divided by Billed Value Including GST.
+* **Positive receivables:** Sum of receivable values greater than zero.
+* **Unbilled backlog:** Sum of positive amount-to-be-billed values.
+* **Confirmed overdue:** Probable End Date before the as-of date, Execution Status present, and normalized Execution Status not equal to `Completed`.

+Missing values are excluded from applicable sums and reported as caveats.
+Negative receivables and backlog values are disclosed separately rather than silently converted to zero or netted against positive totals.

+## Clarification Handling

+Some business questions do not have one safe interpretation.

+For example:

+* “Revenue” may mean pipeline, contracted, billed or collected value.
+* “Energy sector” may mean Renewables, Powerline or both.
+* “Usable records” may refer to valid primary keys, recognised statuses or another completeness rule.

+The application asks a focused clarification question with selectable choices instead of choosing an arbitrary definition.

+## Failure Handling and Security

+Temporary monday.com failures are retried once.
+If live board data remains unavailable, the application returns a clear error instead of generating totals from missing data.

+Gemini failures activate deterministic fallback for supported queries.
+Invalid Gemini output is rejected by Zod and routed to fallback or clarification.

+Secrets remain in server-side environment variables.
+Tokens, board credentials, stack traces and full internal errors are never returned to the browser or included in logs.

 ## Free-Tier Architecture

-The app uses Vercel-compatible server routes, native `fetch`, no database and short in-memory caching.
-Successful Monday board responses are cached for up to 60 seconds.
+The prototype uses Vercel-compatible server routes, native `fetch`, no database and short in-memory caching.
 Basic in-memory per-IP rate limiting is included as a lightweight guard.

+This design is sufficient for an assignment prototype and avoids paid infrastructure.
+However, cache and rate-limit state are not globally consistent across multiple serverless instances.

-## Leadership Update
+## Leadership Update Interpretation

-The leadership update is treated as a concise executive brief assembled from the same deterministic metrics and caveats as regular answers.
-It includes the required sections: executive headline, sales pipeline, delivery and execution, billing and cash, top risks and data-quality caveats.
+I interpreted “prepare data for leadership updates” as generating a concise executive brief from the same deterministic metrics used by normal answers.

-## Trade-Offs

-The fallback parser intentionally covers only supported suggested questions and obvious acceptance scenarios.
-The UI is polished but deliberately simple.
-In-memory rate limiting and caching are acceptable for the assignment prototype but are not globally consistent across multiple serverless instances.
+The leadership update contains:

+1. Executive headline
+2. Sales-pipeline position
+3. Delivery and execution status
+4. Billing and cash position
+5. Top operational or concentration risks
+6. Relevant data-quality caveats

+It prioritises decision-relevant insights instead of presenting every available metric.

 ## Improvements With More Time

-Add richer charting, broader natural-language date parsing, a full deployed smoke-test script, more mocked Monday schema variants, and optional observability that redacts board contents and credentials.
+With additional time, I would add:

+* monday.com OAuth
+* Configurable board and column mapping
+* A stable shared identifier across boards
+* Broader natural-language date handling
+* Persistent conversation storage
+* Distributed caching and rate limiting
+* Incremental monday.com synchronisation
+* Streaming Gemini responses
+* Richer chart selection and drill-down
+* CSV and PDF exports
+* Automated deployed smoke tests
+* More mocked monday.com schema variants
+* Observability with credential and board-data redaction
+* Expanded accessibility and end-to-end testing